Snehasis4321/Event-Master-App/hackathon.md

         I have used appwrite storage and created a new bucket where I add all the images of events when a user publishes any event.

+## Challenges Faced

+Since appwrite cloud uses version 1.1.2 i miss all the new features, especially relationships and new query operators.
+It would have reduced some lines of code.

 ## Public Code Repo